Coronavirus (2019-nCoV) Guidelines

 • The English 5pm service recommencement will be at a later date.

-• The 11am service will be open to families with school-aged children as well as those who are serving.
+• The 11am service will be open for worship, around 35 people are allowed due to the social distancing ruling, together with those who are serving.
 The service will be live-streamed from church for others.

-• The 5pm Adult Sunday School classes will resume at church using room 5,6,7 and room A.
+• The 5pm Adult Sunday School classes will be conducted via Zoom.

 • Cell groups will decide on method of meeting.

-7. Church use during restrictions If your cell group or fellowship meets at church, please continue to follow the Church gathering guidelines.
-Please record your attendance via https://tiny.cc/cabctattend.
+Church use during restrictions If your cell group or fellowship meets at church, please continue to follow the Church gathering guidelines.
+Please record your attendance via https://tiny.cc/cabctattend (or use the QR code on the right).
 You will also be asked to check and record your temperature.
 Thermometers are kept in the Office.
 Spare masks are also available.
 Please enquire with the leader(s) about this.

 Church gathering Guidelines